-If you’ve ever been given a pdf file that you want to edit, or a pdf form that you need to complete and return electronically, you’ll realise it’s not obvious how to edit a pdf file.
-NOw for proper editing you need to get a powerful program like Adobe Illustrator or Adobe Acrobat Professional, but the good news is that the OSX built in pdf reader app – ‘preview’ – can edit pdf files to a limited extent.
-You can’t move around or change what’s already in the pdf document, but you can add text and graphics.
+If you’ve ever been given a pdf file that you want to edit, or a pdf form that you need to complete and return electronically, you’ll realise that it’s not obvious how to edit a pdf file.
+For full editing capabilities you would need to get a program like Adobe Illustrator or Adobe Acrobat Professional.
+The good news is that ‘preview’, the built in OS X pdf reader app, has limited pdf editing abilities.
+You can’t change what’s already in the pdf document, but you can add text and graphics.
 Here’s how.

 If you double click on any pdf file in OSX it will open in an application called preview.
 You can read the pdf and scroll around etc.